 Venthyr Covenant for Holy Priest

 Allegiance to the Venthyr Covenant for Holy Priest provides you with many benefits, two new active abilities, access to three soulbinds, and much more.
 In this guide, we will explore what are the perks for aligning yourself with the Venthyr, explaining their Covenant Abilities and Soulbinds and how they modify and enhance your toolkit both inside and out of combat.
 We will also recommend the best soulbinds for Venthyr Holy Priest and explore how they impact your rotation, gearing, and talent builds.
-Updated for Shadowlands Launch.
+Updated for Patch 9.2 Eternity's End and Shadowlands Season 3.

 If you are looking for information on how strong the Venthyr Covenant is for Holy Priest, as well as details on which covenant is best, please visit our Best Covenant for Holy Priest guide.